Waabuffet/laravel-docker/README.md

 Also, you can change the value of each variable in the `.env` file.
 **NB: The `PROJECT_PATH` variable value will change dynamically depending on where you use the `laravel` alias command**

-This project uses the `bitnami/laravel` official docker container.
+This project uses the `bitnami/laravel` official docker image.
 If you wish to change the `LARAVEL_VERSION` variable, make sure to check the existence of that container on their [docker hub repo](https://hub.docker.com/r/bitnami/laravel)

 # Usage